Booligoosh/playground-fe4Ulb6e/markdowns/welcome.md

+# HTML syntax for beginners

+> This post was orginially publised on [Code The Web][ctw], a blog and tutorial site for beginners to learn Web Development.
+[Check it out here.][ctw]

 The syntax of a language is how it works.
 How to actually write it.
-Learn HTML syntax in this article...
+Learn the HTML syntax below...

 The building blocks of HTML are called elements, and the building blocks of elements are tags.
 When they are put together, they make a website - sort of like atoms and subatomic particles (HTML elements are not related to scientific elements of course, just one of my weird analogies).
 Let's get started!